By the time I rode back to Starfall, Fiona was getting anxious.

 “Just as you are,” Fionia said.
 “Come on, we need to end this.”

-The herb garden in the Lunarfall garrison was in shambles.
+The herb garden in the Starfall garrison was in shambles.

-Iliera was preparing the garrison for an assault on Hellfire Citadel, the last of the Iron Horde strongholds, and they would need all the help they could get.
+Iliera was preparing the garrison for an assault on an enemy stronghold known as the Citadel, the last of the strongholds, as far as we could tell, and we would need all the help we could get.

 I just had to deal with this carrot first.